• Skip to primary navigation

 Rollkuchen or Krebli Recipe

 Yes, you can make Krebly totally whole grain.
-They will be heavier and darker as the ones made out of all white flour.
+They will be heavier and darker than the ones made out of all white flour.
 Or you go for a compromise with partly whole grain.
 No matter how you make them or serve them they are a treat!

-Recipe
+Vegan Recipe Option

 1 teaspoon salt

-6 teaspoons baking powder
+3 teaspoons baking powder

 2 cups oil for frying.
-Use heat resistant oils; I like grape seed oil.
+Use heat-resistant oils; I like grape seed oil.

 Instruction